xaverfleer/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 > [!TIP]
 >
-> If you're looking on how to run the API tests (which are part of the same project as the classic e2e tests),
+> If you're looking on how to run the API tests (which are part of the same suite as the classic e2e tests),
-> they can be run as you would run any other tests folder in the project.
+> they can be run as you would run any other tests folder in the suite.
+> Keep in mind that from a tool point of view they are only a folder in the main e2e tests project as any other folder.
 >
 > For convenience, a `test:api` command is offered that will run all the tests in the `api-tests` folder against the
 > default environment, but this may change.
+You can always find the setup by checking the `package.json` scripts section and the `playwright.config.js`.
 >
-> Keep in mind that from a tool point of view they are only a folder in the main e2e tests project as any other folder.

 ## Test environment